 Cradle cap is often noticed in the first month of life.
 As well as the scalp, the ears, neck, face (especially around the eyebrows) and nappy area can also be affected.
 It doesn’t tend to bother the baby and is usually not very itchy.
 Most of the time, it settles on its own (but often over months to a year or so).

-Treatment of cradle cap
+Treatment of cradle cap can include:

 - It can be treated and responds quite well but it is fairly common for it to recur.